-Project Report Life Insurance Companies
+Project Report Life Insurance Companies in India

 The first stage involved initial discussion between the various team members and the company in order to identify the research objectives (Rationale of the research), which is the most difficult step in the research process.